fri-datascience/course_ids/Summarizing-data-03.Rmd

-# Summarizing data - multivariate data
+# Summarizing data - multivariate data {#multivariate-data-chapter}

 Data summarization is the science and art of conveying information more effectivelly and efficiently.
 Data summarization is typically numerical, visual or a combination of the two.
 It is a key skill in data analysis - we use it to provide insights both to others and to ourselves.
 Data summarization is also an integral part of exploratory data analysis.